 top of page

-To help reach the goal of $15,000 for the 2022-2023 year, each Key Club member is asked to donate $5 as a part of the “My hi-five” campaign.
-If each member in the district raised just $5 – we’d easily surpass our goal of $15,000 for this year and be well on our way to completing the Key Club Wellness Pavilion!
+We cannot do it without you.
+While $5 may not sound like much, together we can make a big difference in the lives of the children at the Georgia Sheriffs' Youth Homes.
+If each member in the district raised just $5 – we’d easily surpass our goal of $20,000 for this year and be well on our way to completing the Key Club Herrington House!

 Georgia District Key Club